Backends: Native vs WASM

 Usage (Default)

-Section titled “Usage (Default)”// Uses WASM automaticallyusing pdfium = await PDFium.init();Native Backend (Node.js Only)
+Section titled “Usage (Default)”// Node.js: uses WASM automatically unless useNative succeedsusing pdfium = await PDFium.init();// Browser: provide wasmUrl or wasmBinaryusing pdfium = await PDFium.init({ wasmUrl: '/pdfium.wasm' });Native Backend (Node.js Only)

 Section titled “Native Backend (Node.js Only)”The Native backend uses Node-API (N-API) to bind directly to the system’s compiled PDFium library.